tiwanakd/tiwanakd/README.md

-### 👋 Hi, I’m Karandeep, I am currenty working as Service Desk Technician and I looking to upgrade my skills to open up space for new Opportunities.
+### 👋 Hi, I’m Karandeep, I am a Service Desk Technician and I am currently upgragding my skill and learning new things.
 - 👀 I’m interested in Cloud and Coding.
-- 🌱 I’m currently learning Azure Cloud Platform, using SDKs etc.
+- 🌱 I’m currently learning Linux and Golang.
-- 📫 How to reach me karandeep.tiwana@outlook.com
+- 📫 Reach me via email karandeep.tiwana@outlook.com

 <!---
 tiwanakd/tiwanakd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.